RebelPotato/whence.js/README.md

 # whence.js (in progress)

-A miniature theorem prover written in js, based on dependently typed lambda calculus.
+A personal playground for programming languages.

+I hope to eventually implement a dependently typed language in this.